comrade-coop/aapp-toolkit/README.md

   Multiple aApp instances form a network, actively monitoring application state and reporting to service discovery components.

 ## 🏗️ Acknowledgements
-We would like to express our gratitude to the [Constellation project](https://github.com/edgelesssys/constellation) for providing the build infrastructure used to create container-enabled confidential images.
-Their contributions have been invaluable in advancing secure and efficient TEE application development.
+We would like to express our gratitude to the [Constellation project](https://github.com/edgelesssys/constellation) for providing the build infrastructure used to create container-enabled confidential images and for their robust aTLS library, which powers the secure bootstrapping logic of the toolkit.
+Their contributions have been invaluable in advancing the development of secure and efficient TEE-based applications.

 ## 🤝 Contributing